tuiwidgets/tuiwidgets/doc/ZTerminal.rst

    Returns a string describing the result of terminal auto detection.

    Don't parse the result of this function, it is only intended to be displayed as diagnostic information.
+   An easy way to display this information is by using :ref:`ZTerminalDiagnosticsDialog`.

 .. cpp:function:: QString terminalSelfReportedNameAndVersion() const